 Benefits of Integrating IO-Link

 When comparing IO-Link to other industry standards, the advantages speak for themselves.
-Integration virtually eliminates unplanned downtime, allows you to monitor devices remotely, change their parameters, simplify and reduce cabling, enable plug-and-play device replacement, and record data in real-time.
+Integration virtually eliminates unplanned downtime, allows you to monitor devices remotely, change their parameters, simplify and reduce cabling, enabling plug-and-play device replacement, and record data in real-time.

 Learn more about IO-Link benefits in our first blog post, What is IO-Link?